tapas63/tapas63/README.md

 - 👋 Hi, I’m @tapas63
 - 👀 I’m interested in ...Data Engineering,Data Science,Data Analytics
-- 🌱 I’m currently learning ...Data Engineering.
+- 🌱 I’m currently learning ...Data Engineering at University of North Texas.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Machine learning project
 - 📫 How to reach me ...email id-tapasrout63@gmail.com

 <!---